bharathsudharsan/ML-MCU/README.md

 **Optimized One-Versus-One (Opt-OVO):** To the best of our knowledge, this is the first novel algorithm to enable multi-class classifiers training on MCUs.
 Our Opt-OVO archives reduced computation by identifying and removing base classifiers that lack significant contributions to the overall multi-class classification result.

+**Datasets for onboard training:** All the listed datasets are already inside the algorithm folders.
+The users have to uncomment their dataset of choice (header file at the beginning of the main algorithm program) to use it when training on MCUs.

 **Tip:** Before using the implementation of our algorithms for onboard training, we recommend users to use better resource boards like ESP32 and Adafruit Feather nrf52, then move on to using the tiny ones like Arduino Nano, Uno, etc.